c3333/cpp-docs.de-de/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Bemerkungen

-Der Typ beschreibt eine Anzahl von signierten Elementen.
+Der Typ beschreibt eine signierte Elementanzahl.

 ### <a name="example"></a>Beispiel